 However, working with an experienced lawyer who knows the law and how to present evidence of your damages makes them more likely to take your case seriously.

 Hecht, Kleeger & Damashek, P.C. offers free, no-obligation consultations so you can understand our process and determine if we are the right lawyer for you.
-When you come to your consult, you should bring as much information as possible and ask whatever questions you like.
+We’ll verify that you have a case.
+Not every claim is viable, and you must file within the statue of limitations.
+We can help you assess your case.

 You should be prepared to answer questions about what happened, who was present, and how you wish to proceed.